ReddyDivya/100days-CSS-challenge/Day 3/Day3.md

       transition-timing-function: cubic-bezier(0.1, 0.7, 1.0, 0.1);

 ---
+## CSS Animation

+   - CSS allows animation of HTML elements without using JavaScript or Flash!
+   - An animation lets an element gradually change from one style to another.
+   - You can change as many CSS properties you want, as many times as you want.
+   - To use CSS animation, you must first specify some keyframes for the animation.
+   - Keyframes hold what styles the element will have at certain times.

+  ### The @keyframes Rule

+   - When you specify CSS styles inside the @keyframes rule, the animation will gradually change from the current style to the new style at certain times.
+   - To get an animation to work, you must bind the animation to an element.

+   ### Example

+     /* The animation code */
+    @keyframes example {
+      from {background-color: red;}
+      to {background-color: yellow;}
+    }

+    /* The element to apply the animation to */ div {
+      width: 100px;
+      height: 100px;
+      background-color: red;
+      animation-name: example;
+      animation-duration: 4s;
+    }

+---
 ## SASS Variables

   - Variables are a way to store information that you can re-use later